You realize you’re in a war, right?

 Ok, so maybe no actual firearms or tanks are involved, but you are definitely in a bloody battle for your sanity.

-…dirty secrets that can (and often do) result in their unsuspecting partners becoming so broken and dysfunctional that they lose everything – careers, children, homes, licenses (such as those required to perform as doctors, attorneys, and therapists), bank accounts, and worst of all, their sense of self.
+…dirty secrets that can (and often do) result in their unsuspecting targets becoming so broken and dysfunctional that they lose everything – careers, children, homes, licenses (such as those required to perform as doctors, attorneys, and therapists), bank accounts, and worst of all, their sense of self.

-Below, I offer an insider exposé that will have you screaming, “Victory!!” – or at the very least, make everything clear so that you’ll feel empowered to detach from the madness, reclaim your good judgement and reason, and move towards your new life.
+Below, I offer an insider exposé that will have you screaming, “Victory!!” – or at the very least, make everything clear so that you’ll feel empowered to detach from the madness, reclaim your good judgement and reason, and move towards your abuse-free life.

 Narcissists want you to believe that even your best efforts are not good enough.
 The reason they do this is so they can keep you scurrying about for their approval, but never quite receiving it.
 Before long, you’re doing the work of three people, yet not being acknowledged for it.

-Maybe they really liked the chocolate cake you made them last year for their birthday, but after that, each time you made it for them, there was something wrong with it.
+For example, maybe they really liked the chocolate cake you made them last year for their birthday, but after that, each time you made it for them, there was something wrong with it.

-Or perhaps, once upon a time, they said you looked pretty when they picked you up for a date, but ever since then you can’t seem to dress right, the colors you wear are all wrong, you’ve gained weight, etc. Why can’t you just dress like the new secretary at their job or the new CEO who always looks so sharp?
+Or perhaps, once upon a time, they said you looked pretty when they picked you up for a date, but ever since then, you can’t seem to dress right, the colors you wear are all wrong, you’ve gained weight, etc. Why can’t you just dress like the new secretary at their job or the new CEO who always looks so sharp?

-Do you work two jobs, keep the house clean, pay most or all of all the bills, take care of their errands, and/or cook dinner most nights, but never receive even a simple nod of approval?
+Do you work two jobs, keep the house clean, pay most or all of all the bills, take care of their errands, and cook dinner most nights, but never receive even a simple nod of approval?

 This cruel tactic works in two ways – 1) it ensures you will be willing to do whatever they ask at a moment’s notice (hoping they’ll show some sign of appreciation), and 2) destroy your confidence and self-esteem as you develop the belief that nothing you do is ever good enough.